 Revenue increased by over $205,000 per month* in January as McMaster students resumed paying UPass fees.
 McMaster students did not pay UPass fees in the fall.
 Brock, Mohawk, and Redeemer students will not pay UPass fees until in-person learning resumes.

 Using the HSR’s $1.7-million per month revenue loss figure, this COVID funding will expire in February 2022.

-If monthly deficits remain the same as Fall 2020, the funding will last until November 2022.
+If monthly deficits remain the same as in Fall 2020, the funding will last until November 2022.

-The HSR deficits for January and February are likely higher than Fall 2020.
+The HSR deficits for January and February are likely higher than in Fall 2020.

 Hamilton was placed into “lockdown” on December 21, 2020.
 Thus, ridership and fare revenue decreased before fall 2020 levels.

-We should consider a lockdown in April to be a likely possibility, thus we will continue projecting a HSR deficit of $1.25 to $1.5-million for March and April.
+We should consider a lockdown in April a likely possibility.
+Thus, we will continue projecting an HSR deficit of $1.25 to $1.5-million for March and April.